 One of the largest primary care professions in Ontario, chiropractic is an evidence-based, non-invasive, hands-on natural approach to health and wellness care.
 Doctors of Chiropractic do not use drugs or chemicals; instead they manually correct restricted or misaligned spinal joints by performing an “adjustment”, also known as spinal manipulative therapy (SMT).

-When one or more of the spinal joints have lost their normal range of movement, the resulting irritation of tissues within the joint can cause pain, mobility restriction and impairment of the vital communication between the brain and body.
+When one or more of the spinal joints have lost their normal range of movement, the resulting irritation of tissues within the joint can cause pain and lead to biomechanical impairment.
 This condition is known as a Vertebral Subluxation Complex (VSC).
 Left uncorrected, VSC can lead to early spinal degeneration and poor health.
-Chiropractic care corrects subluxations and thus reducing any pain or symptoms of ill health related to irritation of the musculoskeletal and nervous system.
+Chiropractic care corrects subluxations and thus reducing any pain or dysfunction related to irritation of the musculoskeletal and nervous system.

 Chiropractic is a regulated health profession, recognized by statute in all Canadian provinces and American states.
-Almost 2.7 million patients in Ontario rely on chiropractic care every year to help them live healthy, active lives.
+According to the Canadian Chiropractic Association, about 4.7 million Canadians sought Chiropractic care in 2019.

 What is a chiropractic adjustment and is it safe?

-A chiropractic adjustment is a highly skilled and precise movement applied manually to a joint of the body to restore proper motion and position.
+A chiropractic adjustment is a highly skilled and precise procedure applied manually to a spinal joint to restore proper motion and position.
 There are many different ways to adjust the spine.
 The primary method is to use the doctor’s hands.
 Other techniques involve the use of a specialized instrument or table.

-Chiropractic adjustment techniques have been researched extensively and is widely recognized as one of the safest, drug-free, non-invasive therapies available for the treatment of headache, and neck and back pain.
+Chiropractic adjustment techniques have been researched extensively and is widely recognized as one of the safest, drug-free, non-invasive therapies available for the treatment of neck and back pain, and certain headaches.
 It has an excellent safety record.
 However, no health treatment is completely free of potential adverse effects.
 Even common over-the-counter medicines carry a risk.
-Most patients experience immediate relief following an adjustment, however, on occasion some may experience temporary side-effects such as minor soreness that is short-lived.

 How long before I see results?